 Start with Where You’re At

-- Was it hard?
+- Was it challenging but manageable?

-- Did you feel any lingering pain?
+- Did any lingering pain make its presence known?

-- Did you walk during the session?
+- Did you need to take walking breaks during the session?

 Additional resource – How to start running with your dog

-Choose One Goal To start Running Again
+Choose One Goal To Start Running Again

 Sit down and come up with the ONE goal you want to achieve.